Program Details

 - Transformed Habits: Train as Jesus trained – 2 Timothy 4:7

-- Transformed Service: Minister as Jesus ministered – Mark 10:45
+- Transformed Service: Serve as Jesus served – Mark 10:45

 - Transformed Influence: Lead the way Jesus led – Colossians 1:28-29; Ephesians 4:11-16; Matthew 28:18-20